 Before we dive into the nuances of a business VPN, let’s understand what a VPN is and how it is useful.

 A virtual private network or VPN enables users to connect their computing device to another network through the internet securely and lets them exchange data after encrypting the connection.
 It helps you by offering a secure connection over the internet, ensuring online privacy.
 Owing to this reason, VPNs are widely used by organizations, governments, and individuals.

 The term Business VPN is used for VPN solutions that are specifically developed for businesses to enable secure connections between remote employees and the organization’s internal network or connect multiple business branch office networks.
 Modern business VPN solutions come in the SaaS model and are often referred to as VPN as a Service or VPNaaS.

 Business VPN solutions are highly recommended when you have employees working at remote locations trying to access internal resources and you want to protect those resources against data breaches or information leaks.
 When employees are working on-premises, it is easy for them to directly connect their devices to the internal network without the risk of external interception.
 However, the chances of proprietary data getting intercepted by outsiders while accessing organizational resources over the public internet are high.

-Business VPN solutions create an end-to-end connection using tunneling protocols over the internet, effectively conceiving a secure tunnel for the data exchange between the organization’s internal network and employees accessing it.
-This makes data resources accessible only by those who are connected to the Business VPN servers.
+A VPN creates an end-to-end connection using tunneling protocols over the internet, effectively conceiving a secure tunnel for the data exchange between the organization’s internal network and employees accessing it.
+This makes data resources accessible only to those who are connected to your VPN network.

 In a nutshell, Business VPN solutions provide encrypted point-to-point connections ensuring data security and protection.
 It also denies any kind of unwanted access or visibility into the network, keeping your network and its traffic private and anonymous.